The Secrets to Successful Toilet Teaching

 We know a lot of families who have used the training diapers and for the most part, have done well, however, our preference would be to avoid the costly training diapers and go straight into underwear.
 The challenge when using training diapers is that it gives them the same security as a diaper therefore eliminating the sensation of feeling wet so they may treat it just like a diaper.
 As a result, it may prolong the overall teaching process.
 A great time to use training diapers is throughout the night as it makes it easier for your child to get out of bed, pull down the training diaper, use the toilet and go back to sleep.
 Another option is the padded cotton underwear that still get wet and follow the same principles as regular underwear however, they absorb a lot more of the mess, which means less cleanup for parents.

 Using rewards is not something that everyone will agree with.
-Some families feel that giving their child a reward is not necessary and that praise and self-fulfilment are enough.
+Some families feel that giving their child a reward is not necessary and that praise and self-satisfaction are enough.
 Other families see no harm in providing their child with a quick and positive reinforcement beyond the parents’ excitement.
-Often times, this will not only depend on the parenting style but on the child’s temperament as well.
-A child who is easy going and enjoying the toilet teaching process may be satisfied with learning a new skill while others who are only showing signs of being ready, may be a little less inclined and need a little more motivation.
+Oftentimes this will not only depend on the parenting style but on the child’s temperament as well.
+A child who is easygoing and enjoying the toilet teaching process may be satisfied with learning a new skill while others who are only showing signs of being ready, may be a little less inclined and need a little more motivation.

 What are the best rewards?

 Anything immediate that you know your child will thoroughly enjoy and that will motivate them.
-Not every child will understand the concept of a reward chart that they work up to ex: 3 stickers on their chart and they get a toy.
-This may cause them to lose interest very quickly.
 Keep it simple, realistic and something they receive as soon as they go on the toilet.
 A new toy every time they go to the bathroom can have you go bankrupt in no time!
-Whereas one Smartie per pee and two for a bowel movement is a little more doable.
+Whereas one berry per pee and two for a bowel movement is a little more doable.